EnviroDIY/ModularSensors/examples/OutdatedExamples/DRWI_CitizenScience/DRWI_2G/ReadMe.md

 ### Set the logger ID<!--! {#example_drwi_2g_logger_id} -->

-- Change the text `YourLoggerID` in this section of code to your loggerID.
+- Change the text `YourLoggerID` in this section of code to your logger ID.
 For most DRWI installations, the logger ID was assigned by the Stroud Water Research Center before the station was built.

 ```cpp